If you’re looking for 100 Things To Do This Winter, click HERE.

 72. Grab a drink on the lawn and watch Trestle riders.
 Trailblazer Bar is the perfect outdoor hangout for kicking back with a cold one in the middle of the action.

 73. Learn to mountain bike with a private lesson.
-Don’t let mountain biking intimidate you.
-Get the proper intro with a lesson that meets you where you’re at.
+The proper intro with a lesson with one of our instructors can meet you where you’re at!

 74. Make something cool!
 Visit the Snow Mountain Ranch Craft shop for tie dye, jewelry making, leather stamping, pottery painting, and more!